angular/flex-layout/README.md

 # Angular Material's Layout Engine

-This project represents the **re-architecture** of Angular Material's Layout flexbox features as a pure JS-only engine.
+This project represents the **re-architecture** of Angular Material's Layout flexbox features as a pure, Angularu JS-only engine.

 #### Summary